 Conclusions

 AquaMaps and IUCN range maps show reasonable agreement for many well-studied species, but substantial differences illustrate uncertainty in our understanding of spatial distribution for many others.
-Although many other appriaches exist for species distribution modeling, these two are the only ones applied globally to marine species.
+Although many other approaches exist for species distribution modeling, these two are the only ones applied globally to marine species.
 Identifying and addressing differences in these datasets will increase their utility for research and conservation actions.
-Several likely drivers of commission errors and omission errors between these datasets point to a few important ways to improve range alignment.
+Several likely drivers of commission and omission errors between these datasets point to a few important ways to improve range alignment.

 For IUCN range data, clipping ranges to known depth limits improves output for many species, most notably corals and reef-associated fishes.
 If species' depth limits are not known, simple rules of thumb will likely reduce commission errors without introducing substantial omission errors.
 For example, for most corals, researchers could clip range maps to the photosynthetic limit of 200 meters.
 For AquaMaps range data, dependent primarily on environmental and physical preferences and conditions, implementing area restrictions based on biogeographical criteria such as Marine Ecoregions of the World (Spalding et al. 2007) would likely decrease commission errors and improve predictive power, especially for data-poor species.